KNS00/A-DSL-on-Financial-Contracts/README.md

 # A Domain Specific Language on Financial Contracts

+This project is a part of my bachelor thesis at the bachelor programmee in Computer Science & Economics at University of Copenhagen.

 In this thesis, we construct a DSL deeply embedded in F\# which employs a set of constructors grounded with logical principles, enabling the user to express a wide range of financial contracts.
 We supply with functions that allow to manage financial contracts expressed within the language, and employ methods from continuous time finance for pricing.

 There are two projects in this folder.
 The main project and solution, BachelorThesis, contains implementation.
 The Tests folder contains tests of the implementation.